PRESIB/presib-model/README.md

 The following table presents the results from the performed simulations:

+#### Table 1

+Shows discrete values of the comparative simulation progress:

 |             | Inputs |          |         | RESULTS  |          |            |            |
 | ----------- | :----: | -------- | ------- | :------: | -------- | ---------- | ---------- |
 | Simulations |   Ph   | Rh Mach. | Rh Trn. | Av.
 Rh M | Av.
 Rh T | Ph in prd. | Ph in trn. |